AdamBoley/Fleet-Command/README.md

 Early on in development, as I was focused on getting the core mechanics of the game working, I left out data validation when constructing the IF / ELSE conditional statements.
 During testing, this led to failures when I accidentally pressed the wrong keys.

+Commit #23 added functionality to the update_player_ships to check if the calculations had returned negative, and if so, to correct these to 0, since you cannot have a negative number of ships.
+If the player ran out of ships, i.e. they were all destroyed in a loop of the fight_engagement function, an IF statment added at the end of the fight_engagement function displayed a series of messages saying that the player had failed, and offered to restart the game.
+This actual caused a failure, since the new_game function was called, which required a player_name argument to be passed in.
+Since the player_name variable was not present in the fight_engagement function, the code failed.
+I decided to commit anyway, so as to dedicate the next commit to fixing the problem and hence adhere to best practices to keep commits atomic.
+Hence, the code contained in commit #23 will not work.
+Commit #24 fixed the bug by reworking the main and new_game functions.

 # Technologies

 Github